 The Corolla requires servicing every 12 months or 15,000km, whichever comes first, and each service costs just $180 each.
 That’s cheaper than the Mazda3 and Kia Cerato.

-There’s scarcely anything more practical and sensible than a Corolla Hybrid sedan.
+There’s scarcely anything more practical and sensible than a Toyota Corolla Hybrid sedan.
 From its superb fuel economy and low running costs to its spacious boot, it’s the ideal city runabout for many buyers.

 The sedan is a little frumpy but it addresses key criticisms of the hatchback, chiefly the five-door’s small boot and cramped back seat.